jnshaw99/JapaneseVocab/README.md

 # JapaneseVocab
-6000 Japanese Vocab Work Flashcard Game
+6000 Japanese Vocab Work Flashcard Game (Reactjs)

 This is a flashcard game that shows 6000 most common vocab words.
 Full Capability will include